Cisco: An Undervalued Dividend Stock Jewel

 Source: Cisco Systems - all courtesy remains

-Here is why investors should refrain from getting distracted by top-line revenue contraction and consistent EPS/revenue beats and instead focus on what is below the surface.
+Here is why investors should refrain from getting distracted by top line revenue contraction and consistent EPS/revenue beats and instead focus on what is below the surface.

 What is going on at Cisco?

-Cisco's stock has enjoyed a whip-saw run in 2017 outperforming the market in the first 1.5 quarters before tanking after Q3 results were published and dipping even lower after Q4 results released in mid-August.
+Cisco's stock has enjoyed a whipsaw run in 2017 outperforming the market in the first 1.5 quarters before tanking after Q3 results were published and dipping even lower after Q4 results released in mid-August.
 Impressively, in a very strong run, the stock has managed to eliminate all its losses and trade at a fresh 52-week high of $34.75.

 CSCO data by YCharts

-Thus, while it marginally trails the performance of the overall market the stock so far has not benefited from the very strong tech rally in 2017 and thus is only trading at a fairly cheap 18 times earnings valuation.
+Thus, while it marginally trails the performance of the overall market, the stock so far has not benefited from the very strong tech rally in 2017 and thus is only trading at a fairly cheap 18 times earnings valuation.

-CSCO PE Ratio (Annual) data by YCharts CSCO data by YCharts
+CSCO P/E Ratio (Annual) data by YCharts CSCO data by YCharts

 Business-wise, Cisco's most recent quarter matched the expectations from the market, but it was the guidance that caught investors on high alert and led to the sell-off that you can see on the first chart.

 Revenues declined by another 4% Y/Y and Q4 EPS was in line with expectations.
 Revenue stagnation and decline has been an ongoing trend for several quarters now, in fact, since late 2015.
 This is a well-known fact among Cisco's investors and yet always grabbing center stage during the earnings call.
-However, the things in Cisco's business which are most important to investors should actually be:
+However, the things in Cisco's business, which are most important to investors should actually be:

-- Cisco's enormous number of multi-billion dollar acquisitions that it has executed over the years, the most recent being announced in October 2017 and featuring a $1.9 billion purchase of BroadSoft which I will cover subsequently.
+- Cisco's enormous number of multibillion-dollar acquisitions that it has executed over the years, the most recent being announced in October 2017 and featuring a $1.9 billion purchase of BroadSoft which I will cover subsequently.

-- Cisco's deferred revenue growth as the company shifts its business model from traditional contracts to subscription offerings which in turn stretches and shifts revenue recognition.
+- Cisco's deferred revenue growth as the company shifts its business model from traditional contracts to subscription offerings, which in turn stretches and shifts revenue recognition.

 Let's start off shedding some light on both of them by showing how Cisco intends to deliver value through M&A exemplified by its latest takeover of BroadSoft: